cnizzardini/cakephp-swagger-bake/README.md

 ## Attributes

-SwaggerBake provides some optional Attributes for enhanced functionality.
+For additional functionality the following [PHP8 Attributes](https://www.php.net/manual/en/language.attributes.overview.php) may be used.
 These can be imported individually from the `SwaggerBake\Lib\Attribute` namespace.
 [Read the Attributes docs](docs/attributes.md) for detailed examples.

 | Attribute | Usage | Description |